 To add more character to your soup, add in some sliced avocado.

 In Mexican culture, it is more of a tradition to eat Mexican chicken soup with corn tortillas.
 You warm them up on the stove, roll them up, and then take a bite out before getting a spoonful of soup.
 So, so good.

 Pin this Mexican Chicken Soup Recipe for Later

 Not making this today but maybe later?
-Pin this Mexican soup recipe to your Pinterest board so you can easily find it whenever you need the recipe.
+Pin this Mexican soup with chicken recipe to your Pinterest board so you can easily find it whenever you need the recipe.
 Or share the recipe if you know anyone that would be interested in this recipe.

 Looking for more easy to follow recipes?

 If you enjoyed this Mexican chicken soup recipe, check out my other recipes in the food category of the blog.
 I try to share recipes that are easy to follow.
 They are great for anyone who doesn’t feel confident in the kitchen but wants to learn how to cook.

 Follow me on YouTube channel where I hope to share all things wellness and recipes via video in the future.
 I would mean a lot and help support my blog.
 Thank you.